uviclibraries/apis/1-apis-in-the-browser.md

 ## API Problem-Solving
 API documentation is sometimes incomplete or inaccurate, requiring you to investigate other parts of the website, examine different endpoints, and experiment to uncover the solution you need.

-Locate the endpoint for meal details by id - you'll notice that the id shown is a series of numbers, as are all the IDs, but there is no further detail into what the IDs in the documentation.
+Locate the endpoint for meal details by id - you'll notice that the id shown is a series of numbers, as are all the IDs, but there is no further detail into what the IDs are in the documentation.

 1. Test the example meal ID endpoint in your browser
 2. Try random IDs in the URL and see what happens